zfaulhaber/Physics-graphing/README.md

-# Physics graphing of projectiles
+# Physics graphing
-Graphs hight relatave to time with rust and python
+Graphs projectile height relatave to time with rust and python

 This was created with the idea of being able to graph the hight of a projectile relatave to time.